Tag Archives: English

 Breaking Blog Records

-Yesterday held my blog’s record for the highest number of hits in its mere three-month history.
-My modest ### hits made me very proud of this blog.
+Yesterday became my blog’s record day for highest number of hits in its mere three-month history.
+The 128 hits from yesterday made me very proud of this blog.
+It brough my total hits to a grand 2,031.

 Thanks to everyone who follows and checks in to the blog!